m-hasan-n/hlp/README.md

 (demonstration).

-## Running experimets, training and testing
+## Running experiments, training and testing
 To reproduce the experiments in ICRA-2020 paper with training and testing the HLP algorithm, run: